Green marketing Blog

 Eco-labels are an excellent way to enhance credibility for green marketing claims, but they are not without risk.
 While 28% of consumers look to green certification seals or labels to confirm that a product adheres to claims, these labels can also confuse.
 Happily there’s enough method within the madness for marketers to pave a way forward.

 More than 400 different eco-labels or green certification systems are now on the market.
-Questions such as which label is better, which product is safer for the environment and what does a label even …Read more...
+Questions such as which label is better, which product is …Read more...

 Posted on October 05, 2011 by Jacquelyn Ottman